 When I ask kids about their weekends these days I often hear, “Oh, I had another tournament.”
 Occasionally their eyes light up but more often than not, there is one word along with the lack of enthusiasm in their voice, that is a dead give-away to their tournament experience, and that is “another.”
 Another, another, another…

 Don’t get me wrong.
 I don’t think kids should be sitting around playing video games and watching TV.
 If you want to get better at something, you’ve got to work at it, put in the time.
 But people need breaks.
 Recently my daughter chose horseback riding and homework over basketball.
 As a coach, her coach, she knew about the open gym, but I couldn’t require that she come since it was out-of-season.
 As a parent, I could have insisted.
 (If it were an in-season practice, she would have no choice.
 You commit to the program, you come to practice every day.)
-But I refrained from “guilt trip” questioning and then slightly disappointment (mostly because I enjoy her company) I headed to the gym alone.
+But I refrained from “guilt trip” questioning, and then slightly disappointed (mostly because I enjoy her company) I headed to the gym alone.

 The next open-gym, she came on her own accord and played with a revived energy.
 What takes a player to the next level?
 Practice and passion.
 Maybe my daughter had just needed a break.